Chef? Mixologist? Chocolatier?

 Cooking Up Career Choices

 Enrolling in a culinary arts institute can certainly cook up rewarding careers in the future.
 Some will go on to be blue-ribbon chefs.
 Others will become multi-awarded restaurateurs.
-Culinary arts school graduates can go forth and pursue their dreams of concocting the most savory dishes and drinks that people will crave for.
+Culinary arts school graduates can go forth and pursue their dreams of concocting the most savoury dishes and drinks that people will crave for.

 However, there could be instances when some people who have culinary arts certificates or degrees would prefer to go on a different path.
 As evidenced by some, not all those who come out of culinary school would want to pursue a career where they call the shots in the kitchen.